Cyphaih/CalendarProto/README.md

 You can<br>
 -select a date to see a calendar in month- or weekview for that specific date (default is the current date)<br>
 -Create appointments that are safed with supabase<br>
--Look at these appointments in Listview (appointment visualisation for month and week view is still in progress)<br>
+-Look at these appointments in Listview <br>
 -Filter appointmens (in progress)<br>

 The application consists of five interactable elements<br>